Yungbulakang Palace

-Yumbulagang or Yumbu Lakhar is the original palace of the Yarlung Dynasty kings of Tibet.
-In Tibetan mythology, it was the first building in Tibet, and was the palace of the legendary first Tibetan king, Nyatri Tsenpo who is said to have reigned from 127 BCE.
+Yumbulagang or Yumbu Lakhar is the original palace of the Yarlung kings of Tibet.
+In the Tibetan mythology, it was the first building in Tibet, and was the palace of the legendary first Tibetan king, Nyatri Tsenpo, who is said to have reigned from 127 BCE.

 Yumbulagang stands on a hill at a bend along the Yarlung Tsampo River, on the eastern bank of the Yarlung Valley of southeast Lhokha, about 192 km southeast of Lhasa and 9 km south of Tsetang.
-The palace and its shrine were demolished during the 1966-1976 Cultural Revolution, and the palace has been partially rebuilt.
+The palace and its shrine were demolished during the 1966–1976 Cultural Revolution, and the palace has been partially rebuilt.

 History

 Yumbulagang was built by the legendary first Tibetan king, Nyatri Tsenpo.
 He manifested by descending from the sky into a field of yaks, and was made the chief by the nomadic herds people.
 Chief Nyatri started to rule in 127 BCE, the start of the Tibetan Royal Era.